-The Kullu Valley best know as Valley of Gods’ or ‘Silver Valley’, is perhaps the most delightful region in the Western Himalayas.
+The Kullu Valley best known as Valley of Gods’ or ‘Silver Valley’, is perhaps the most delightful region in the Western Himalayas.
 Situated on the banks of the river Beas, Kullu town, the headquarters of the district was once known as ‘Kulanthpitha’ (‘end of the habitable world’).
-The region abounds in apple orchards, old wooden temples, folk music, dances and is the starting point for a number of adventurous treks.
+The region abounds in apple orchards, old wooden temples, folk music, and dances and is the starting point for some adventurous treks.

 From peaceful riversides to the majestic snow-clad mountain peaks, Kullu Valley has countless destinations for travellers.
-Its natural grandeur, vivid culture, arts, cheerful lifestyle and the simple and hardworking people are also admirable.
-The five wildlife sanctuaries of Kullu offer a wide diversity in wildlife and are home to snow leopard, musk deer, brown bear, monal, etc.
+Its natural grandeur, vivid culture, arts, cheerful lifestyle and simple and hardworking people are also admirable.
+The five wildlife sanctuaries of Kullu offer a wide diversity of wildlife and are home to snow leopards, musk deer, brown bears, monal, etc.

 Kullu Valley provides excellent avenues as well as facilities for adventure sports.
 The valley has some of the best sites for skiing (at Solang), para-gliding, mountaineering, white-water rafting, trekking, biking, etc. Kullu Valley is also renowned for its traditional handicrafts.
 Kullu shawls and caps are admired for their rich coloured patterns.

 Dotting the landscape are several temples.
 The most remarkable temple of the valley is that of Bijli Mahadeva which is located a few miles away from Kullu.
 Raghunathji Temple, Bajaura Temple and Vaishno Devi Temple which is 4 km north of the Kullu-Manali road, where a small cave has an image of Goddess Vaishno, are other famous temples around Kullu.
-Another attraction there is Sultanpur Palace with beautiful Kulu style of miniature paintings and other artifacts.
+Another attraction there is Sultanpur Palace with beautiful Kulu-style of miniature paintings and other artefacts.

 The best time to visit the Kullu Valley is October.
 There is a wide variety of accommodation to choose from.
 The Tourism Department offers log huts and independent cottages.